Everyday Is Like Sunday: Music video

 A music video directed by Tim Broad was created for "Everyday Is Like Sunday."
 The location used for the video was Southend-on-Sea.
-Throughout, Morrissey appears in the background of the video in roles such as a cyclist, a cafe customer, and a shop assistant.
+Throughout, Morrissey appears in the background of the video in roles such as a cyclist, a cafe customer and a shop assistant.
 Author David Bret asserts that this was based on the film Jacques Brel Is Alive and Well and Living in Paris, a film where Brel appeared in cameos intermittently throughout performances of his song by other musicians.
 Billie Whitelaw appears in a supporting role as does Cheryl Murray and Lucette Henderson as a young fan.
 Henderson had previously appeared in the video for the Smiths' video for "Stop Me If You Think You've Heard This One Before," while Whitelaw featured on the single artwork for "William, It Was Really Nothing."
-The video also features clips from the film Carry On Abroad, a favorite of Morrissey.
+The video also features clips from the film Carry On Abroad, a favourite of Morrissey.